MadnessEngineering/Swarmonomicon/README.md

 # Swarmonomicon: Rust Realtime Agents

+Swarmonomicon: The Mad Tinker’s Codex
+🛠️ Welcome to the Swarmonomicon, a fusion of meticulous craftsmanship and heavily version controlled chaos.
+Inspired by OpenAI's Realtime Agents Demo, this project doesn’t just reimagine agent collaboration—it invites you to dive headfirst into the Uncharted 🌀 and the Unhinged 🤖.

+Here, Rust-powered agents weave intricate patterns of logic, improvisation, and mischief. it’s a spellbook for Mad Tinkerers ready to push boundaries and embrace the unpredictable.
+Designed for those Mad enough to who thrive on experimentation, it’s more than a toolkit—

+⚙️ Tinker responsibly.
+Some assembly required.
+Unintended hilarity guaranteed.

 ## Inspiration and Credits

 This project is a Rust reimplementation inspired by the [OpenAI Realtime Agents Demo](https://github.com/openai/openai-realtime-agents).
 The original project, created by Noah MacCallum and Ilan Bigio, demonstrates advanced agentic patterns built on top of a Realtime API.